Table of Contents

 Jolly Rancher Fruit 'N' Sour

-The Jolly Rancher Fruit 'N' Sour is a variation of the hard candy that combines both fruit flavors and sour taste, including Wild Strawberry, Green Apple, Watermelon, Cherry, and Blue Raspberry.
+The peach, lemon, and fruit-n-sour versions of this hard candy, for example, have almost no resemblance. the Jolly Rancher Fruit ‘N’ Sour is a combination of fruit and sour: Wild Strawberry, Green Apple, Watermelon, Cherry, and Blue Raspberry.

 Nutrition Facts